Now Offering Shockwave Therapy

 Podiatry & Foot and Ankle Surgery located in Mission Viejo, CA

-If you regularly walk around barefoot at your local sauna or pool, you’re more likely to develop foot warts.
+If you regularly walk around barefoot at your local pool or gym locker room, you’re more likely to develop foot warts.
 Foot warts aren’t a serious health problem, but they can be painful and affect your mobility and quality of life.
-At Aloha Foot and Ankle Associates in Mission Viejo, California, their team of skilled podiatrists offers safe and effective wart treatments to people of all ages.
-To request your podiatric foot wart consultation, call the office, or book online today.
+At Aloha Foot and Ankle Associates, their team of skilled podiatrists offers safe and effective wart treatments to people of all ages.
+To request your podiatric foot wart consultation, call the office or book online today.

 Warts Q&A